 - Staying hydrated by drinking adequate water and other fluids each day

-After your heart transplant, your doctor and treatment team may recommend that you make exercise and physical activity a regular part of your life to continue to improve your overall physical and mental health.
+After your transplant, your doctor may recommend that you make exercise and activity a regular part of your life to continue to improve your overall physical and mental health.

 Exercising regularly can help you control your blood pressure, reduce stress, maintain a healthy weight, strengthen your bones and increase your physical function.

 Your exercise program may include warm-up exercises such as stretching or slow walking.
-Your treatment team may suggest physical activities such as walking, bicycling and strength training as part of your exercise program.
-Specialists in the treatment team will likely recommend you cool down after you exercise, perhaps by walking slowly.
-Discuss with your treatment team what activities may be appropriate for you.
+Your treatment team may suggest walking, bicycling, strength training and other exercise.
+Specialists in the treatment team will likely suggest that you cool down after you exercise, perhaps by walking slowly.
+Discuss with your treatment team what may be appropriate for you.

 Take a break from exercising if you feel tired.
 If you feel symptoms such as shortness of breath, nausea, irregular heart rate or dizziness, stop exercising.
 If your symptoms don't go away, contact your doctor right away.